jmromer/fake_friends/README.md

 ## Source
 Images come from user contributions on uiFaces.com.
 Posts are non-retweet tweets from the associated twitter profiles (all public).
 Many thanks to these users for their contributions.

 ## Future work

-A hundred users should be enough for most demoing needs, but a method to fetch new user data right from the FakeFriends class may be added in future.
+A hundred users should be enough for most demoing needs, but a class method to fetch fresh data from the Twitter API may be added in future.

 ## Contributing